devisle/advanced-react-cli/README.md

 It is still under development.
 But, as of this current beta version, we have enabled a few options like:

-- Installing React using `create-react-app`, with optional packages React Router and Redux as a single bundle.
+- Installing React using `create-react-app`, with optional packages React-Router and Redux as a single bundle.
-- Installing Individual packages such as Node-Sass, React-Router, Prop Types, and State Management.
+- Installing Individual packages such as Node-Sass, React-Router, Prop-Types, and State Management.
 - Redux, Unstated, Unstated-Next and Redux-Thunk have been added in the State Management.
-- Installing Redux automatically generates a store folder containing boiler-plate Redux code with instructions to get you started!
+- Installing Redux automatically generates a store folder containing boilerplate Redux code with instructions to get you started!
-- Installing Prop Types automatically generates a file containing a sample code to get started!
+- Installing Prop-Types automatically generates a file containing a sample code to get started!

 # FAQs